SSS Maternity Benefits

 After learning she needed at least 3 payments, she made sure to pay quarterly before March 2026.

-2. Less than 3 valid contributions – Two payments aren’t enough, even if they’re high amounts.
+2. Less than 3 valid contributions " Two payments arenTMt enough, even if theyTMre high amounts.

-While 3 months is the minimum to qualify, your total maternity benefit depends on your Average Daily Salary Credit (ADSC) — the higher your reported salary, the higher your benefit.
+While 3 months is the minimum to qualify, your total maternity benefit depends on your Average Salary Credit (ADSC) is the average value used to compute daily SSS benefits, including sickness and maternity claims.
+It is derived from the six highest Monthly?" title="The Average Daily Salary Credit (ADSC) is the average value used to compute daily SSS benefits, including sickness and maternity claims.
+It is derived from the six highest Monthly?">Daily Salary Credit (ADSC) " the higher your reported salary, the higher your benefit.

 • Normal Delivery: 105 days